lukas-f00/HedgeConnectivityPackage/README.md

 ```

 And, focusing back on the hedges, you can calculate the mean, min, max
-distance between hedge patches to their x nearest neighbors
+distance between hedge patches to their x nearest neighbors.

 ``` r